nirs/userstorage/README.md

 ## Running the tests

 To run the tests you need to install tox.
-You can use tox from your distribution (python2-tox or python3-tox on Fedora), or install it using pip.
+You can use tox from your distribution (e.g., python3-tox on Fedora), or install it using pip.

 Before running the tests, create the example storage: